KDE/documentation-docs-kdenlive-org/compositing/transitions.rst

 ----

 ..
 [1] The composition track is the one the selected clip is composited with.
-For example, a clip on V2 overlaps with a clip on V1, and a transition is created to dissolve vom V2 to V1: V1 is the Composition Track.
+For example, a clip on V2 overlaps with a clip on V1, and a transition is created to dissolve from V2 to V1: V1 is the Composition Track.